putuoka/c4it-blog/content/posts/2021/067-moq-vs-nsubstitute/article.md

 ---
 title: "Moq vs NSubstitute: syntax cheat sheet"
-path: '/blog/moq-vs-nsubstitute-syntax'
+path: "/blog/moq-vs-nsubstitute-syntax"
-tags: ["Tests", "dotNET" , "MainArticle"]
+tags: ["Tests", "dotNET", "MainArticle"]
 featuredImage: "./cover.png"
-excerpt : "Moq and NSubstitute are two of the most used library to mock dependencies on your Unit Tests.
+excerpt: "Moq and NSubstitute are two of the most used library to mock dependencies on your Unit Tests.
 How do they differ?
 How can we move from one library to the other?"
 created: 2021-10-26
 updated: 2021-10-26
 ---

 When writing Unit Tests, you usually want to mock dependencies.
 In this way, you can define the behavior of those dependencies, and have full control of the system under test.

 For .NET applications, two of the most used mocking libraries are **Moq** and **NSubstitute**.
 They allow you to create and customize the behavior of the services injected into your classes.
 Even though they have similar functionalities, their syntax is slightly different.

 In this article, we will learn how the two libraries implement the most used functionalities; in this way, you can easily move from one to another if needed.